 Parti-colored bat is not common on Djursland and shows no clear patterns of migration.
-The species has the main distribution in Northern Zealand, and the activity on Hesselø in late April may originate from animals from Zealand.
+The species has the main distribution in Northern Zealand, and the high activity on Hesselø in late April may originate from animals from Zealand.

 The bat detectors on the offshore buoys generally recorded less bats than on the land-based detector.
-In spring 2023 nathusius pipistrel was recorded four times only on the westernmost buoy.
-Parti-coloured bat was recorded only in late summer on two buoys.
-Common noctule, daubentons bat and soprano pipistrel were not recorded on the buoys in spring.
+In spring 2023 nathusius pipistrel was recorded only four times and only on the westernmost buoy.
+Particuloured bat was recorded only in late summer on two buoys.
+Common noctule, and soprano pipistrel were not recorded on the buoys in spring.

 In autumn the numbers of bat recordings per buoy were higher.
-The buoys with large number of records are situated between 10 and 30 km from the coast of Djursland.
-The majority of all records are from early September and especially the night after 9th September.
+The buoys with large numbers of records are situated between 10 and 30 km from the coast of Djursland.
+The majority of the records are from early September and especially the night after 9th September.